csu-anzai/blue-eye-docs/_docs/components/core/checkbox.md

 ### `iconActiveColor`

-the color of the radio icon and its border when its checked .
+the color of the checkBox icon and its border when its checked .

 | Type                                     | Required | Default |
 | ---------------------------------------- | -------- | ------- |